Subscribe to updates

 Summary

-The Bexley Council Pensions Committee is scheduled to meet on 9 December 2025 to discuss investment performance, administration of the Bexley Pension Fund, and strategic asset allocation.
-The committee will also consider the admission of Buckinghamshire County Council Pension Fund to the London CIV.
+The Bexley Council Pensions Committee was scheduled to meet on 9 December 2025 to discuss investment performance, administration of the Bexley Pension Fund, and strategic asset allocation.
+Councillors were also expected to consider the potential admission of Buckinghamshire County Council Pension Fund to the London CIV.

 Investment Performance

-The committee will receive a report providing a summary of the investment performance of the Bexley Pension Fund and its investment managers for the quarter ending 30 September 2025.
+The committee was scheduled to receive a report providing a summary of the investment performance of the Bexley Pension Fund and its investment managers for the quarter ending 30 September 2025.

 Period Fund Return % Benchmark Return % Excess Return %